Eisenhower Tree: Damage and replacement

 In February 2014, the Eisenhower Tree was removed after suffering extensive damage during a major ice storm.
 "The loss of the Eisenhower Tree is difficult news to accept", Augusta National chairman Billy Payne said.
 "We obtained opinions from the best arborists available and … were advised that no recovery was possible."
 The storm occurred two months before the Masters Tournament.
 A remnant of the tree was donated to the Eisenhower Presidential Library in Abilene, Kansas and is on display.

 The loss of the tree brought tributes.
 Jack Nicklaus said, "The Eisenhower Tree is such an iconic fixture and symbol of tradition at Augusta National.
 It was such an integral part of the game and one that will be sorely missed."

 There is another tree named after Eisenhower, located at Dalmeny Golf Club in Scotland, planted by the President during a visit to Edinburgh to receive the freedom of the city in 1946.
 On hearing of the death in Augusta, the club offered to provide an acorn to plant a new oak tree.

-A few yards beyond the Eisenhower Tree, another tree was planted a number of years ago.
-This tree was also removed due to the ice storm.